Skip to main content

 Linux

 Within the Linux kernel the device tree files are available under the arch directory.
-Below you can see the exact location (for version 4.14.98) depending on which target you are using.
+The exact location depends on which target you are using.
+Note that the iMX93 was introduced in version 6.1.

 U-Boot